mrjacobbloom/proposal-await-all/README.md

 answer = result1+ result2 + sum(resultarray)
 ```

 Here, `A defer B` spawns a promise that, when `A` resolves, declares `B` and sets it to the result of `A`.
-Since assigning the value to a variable is baked into the construct, the `defer` statement is locally non-blocking and can be used inside a for-loop.
-Once all of the `defer` statements in the `await` block resolve, the function resumes execution.
+Since assigning the value to a variable is baked into the construct, the `defer` function is locally non-blocking and can be used inside a for-loop.
+Once all of the `defer`s in the `await` block resolve, the function resumes execution.

-`await.all` is, in some sense, more flexible: because it's not limited to setting the value of a promise to a variable, it is more compatible with APIs like `fetch` that require chained promises or other post-processing.
-However, since each child statement has normal execution rules internally, a for-loop would not run in parallel, so it is not a good solution for iterating over an array of homogeneous promises (there's [another proposal](https://esdiscuss.org/topic/stage-0-proposal-specifying-concurrency-for-for-of-loops-potentially-containing-await-statements) for concurrent for-loops in JS).
+`await.all` is, in some sense, more flexible: because it's not limited to setting the value of a promise to a variable, it is easier to use with APIs like `fetch` that require chained promises, or any other post-processing (like the `response.data` example).
+However, since each statement in `await.all` has normal execution rules internally, a for-loop would not run in parallel, so it is not a good solution for iterating over an array of homogeneous promises (there's [another proposal](https://esdiscuss.org/topic/stage-0-proposal-specifying-concurrency-for-for-of-loops-potentially-containing-await-statements) for concurrent for-loops in JS).

 ## Relevant Discussions